Chapter

 NASB When he came, behold, Eli was sitting on his seat by the road keeping watch, because his heart was anxious about the ark of God.
 And the man came to give a report in the city, and all the city cried out.

-CSB When he arrived, there was Eli sitting on his chair beside the road waiting, because he was anxious about the ark of God.
+CSB When he arrived, there was Eli sitting on his chair beside the road watching, because he was anxious about the ark of God.
 When the man entered the city to give a report, the entire city cried out.

 NLT Eli was waiting beside the road to hear the news of the battle, for his heart trembled for the safety of the Ark of God.
 When the messenger arrived and told what had happened, an outcry resounded throughout the town.